 TILT-related symptoms may involve any and every organ system.
 Neurological symptoms such as memory problems, brain fog, and mood changes are common and often disabling.
-A particular initiating event (such as exposure to a sick building, Gulf war chemicals, a pesticide) can result in different intolerances that can trigger different symptoms in different people.
-Symptoms can include:
+A particular initiating event (such as exposure to a sick building, Gulf War chemicals, or a pesticide) can result in intolerances that trigger multiple symptoms varying from person to person.
+Commonly-reported symptoms include:

 - difficulties with attention, memory and mood